 And, by way of contrast, ‘you send your Spirit, and they are created, and you renew the face of the earth’.
 The psalmist reflects on God’s goodness in creation.
 Those who appreciate his fidelity and kindness appreciate his world.
 His Spirit ‘renewed the face of the earth’ at Pentecost.

-The second reading for today is in a section of the Letter to the Romans where Paul is giving his audience their grounds for confidence as a Church.
-The Church, he tells them, are those who are ‘not in flesh, but in Spirit, given that God’s Spirit dwells in your midst’.
+In the second reading Paul is giving his audience their grounds for confidence as a Church.
+The Church, he tells them, is those who are ‘not in flesh, but in Spirit, given that God’s Spirit dwells in your midst’.
 What does this mean?
 It is to say that Christ is present in the Church and that the Church has the Spirit’s ‘life because of justification’.

 It is also the place of resurrection, ‘the Spirit of the One who raised Christ from the dead’, the place of life ‘for those who are led by the Spirit of God are God’s children’.
 So we are not slaves, but cry out ‘Abba, Father’, sharing Jesus’ bleak Gethsemane prayer, because ‘the Spirit himself bears witness along with our spirit that we are God’s children’.
 So it does not matter if the Church goes into Gethsemane, and onto Calvary, because ‘we suffer with Christ in order to be glorified with Christ’.